NorskJoe/sinsy-project/Documentation/A Misc.md

 to add them to the syllable dictionary in the script.

 ```
-usage: generateStochasticSong.py [-h] songname lyricsfile [scale]
+usage: generateStochasticSong.py [-h] [--tempo TEMPO]
+                                 songname lyricsfile [scale]

 positional arguments:
   songname       name of the song
   lyricsfile     name of the lyrics file
   scale          'major', 'minor', or 'blues', default is 'major'

 optional arguments:
   -h, --help     show this help message and exit
+  --tempo TEMPO  tempo, default is 500
 ```

 Example usage: